appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-be-chart.md

 ## Configure parameters

 To ensure that the Business Edition Helm chart runs, you need to make some changes to the `values.yaml` file.
-Follow the steps below to configure parameters:
+Follow the steps below to configure the parameters:

 1. Add the following snippet to the bottom of your `values.yaml` file.
 This snippet enables PostgreSQL.